Zetaphor/webxr-environment-mapper/README.md

 ![Example Model](Example.jpg)

-There is a simple model loader example included in `test/`, simply replace the value of `modelFile` in `test/script.js` with the path to your own model file.
+There is a simple WebXR ready model loader example included in `test/`, simply replace the value of `modelFile` in `test/script.js` with the path to your own model file.

 ### TODO